elibs/ebash/readme.md

 ## Data Structures
 ### Array Helpers

-In `efuncs.sh`, you can find several functions whose names start with `array_`.
+In `array.sh`, there are several helpers for dealing with standard bash arrays.
 These are helpers for dealing with standard bash arrays.
 The best place to get information on these right now is in the documentation headers above each function in the source file.
 But I’ll point out a few interesting functions.

 For example, since you don’t want to change `IFS`, you might be interested in a function that can initialize an array by splitting on a particular separator.